 If a healthcare company asked if you are HITRUST CSF certified, chances are that you are asking yourself: should I hold this certification and, if yes, why?

 First, let’s reiterate one point: HITRUST CSF brings together many existing internationally-recognized security standards like NIST, HIPAA, FTC, PCI, COBIT, Red Flags, and ISO.

 More crucially, HITRUST provides healthcare-covered entities and their business associates with insights into how their organizations can and should handle security risk.
 This way, they will have clear-cut, actionable guidelines for how to take a more proactive approach to data protection and security risk mitigation.

-Against this background, it’s crucial that any company that’s required to be compliant with NIST, HIPAA, FTC, PCI, COBIT, Red Flag, and ISO to also obtain the HITRUST Certification.
-More specifically, if your company creates, accesses, stores, or exchanges personal health information, you are required to be HITRUST certified and compliant.
+Against this background, it’s crucial that any company that’s required to be compliant with NIST, HIPAA, FTC, PCI, COBIT, Red Flag, and ISO to also obtain the HITRUST CSF Certification.
+More specifically, if your company creates, accesses, stores, or exchanges personal health information, you are required to be HITRUST CSF certified and compliant.

 Oftentimes that means companies and organizations such as hospitals, insurance companies, pharmacies, healthcare vendors, physician offices, and more in between should hold HITRUST CSF certification.

 What does my company need to do to become HITRUST CSF certified?
 The simple answer is, a lot.